 Higb Douglas has criticized some of these pop-culture depictions of his work.
 In an interview with Vulture, he called Criminal Minds “procedurally all wrong.”
 He also claimed that many movies and TV shows about serial killers make them “so diabolical and unreal.”

 For example, Douglas insists that a killer like Hannibal just does not exist in reality.
 Although some of the serial killers he has encountered did have genius level IQs, he says they were not geniuses in the way that they carried out their crimes.

 Perhaps that’s part of the reason why so many of them only had a matter of time before they got caught.

 Does Profiling Actually Work?

 Skepticism lingers to this day regarding how useful profiling really is.
-When Douglas first started out, he received criticism and doubt from colleagues and other law enforcement officers who saw profiling as “voodoo science.”
+When John Douglas first started out, he received criticism and doubt from colleagues and other law enforcement officers who saw profiling as “voodoo science.”

 Even today, there’s not a lot of solid evidence to back up whether or not profiling “works.”
 Profiles can be criticized for being too vague and not narrowing a suspect pool down enough.
 They can also be criticized for being too focused, therefore narrowing the suspect pool too much.

 It is important to remember, however, that profiling is not meant to solve cases on its own.
 Used in combination with solid detective work and forensic science, profiling has consistently shown it can be a valuable tool.